petrSevostianov/petrsevostianov.github.io/CinemaCameraBeautifiers/README.md

 - Composite foreground with linear background
 - Re-apply Beautifier on post if needed.

 Important note: When we re-apply the Beautifier at the last stage, we can use a Beautifier from a different camera!
-As long as these cameras share sensitivity spectrums and primaries are alligned (using matrix3x3 transform).
+As long as these cameras share sensitivity spectrums and primaries are aligned (using matrix3x3 transform).

-## I hope that this research will be obsolete one day
+## I hope this research will be obsolete one day
-Ideally, all cinema cameras should provide an option to disable the Beautifier in-camera, so virtual production teams can get linear footage directly from the camera without the need to reverse-engineer those transforms.
+Ideally, all cinema cameras should provide an option to disable the Beautifier in-camera, so virtual production teams can get linear footage directly from the camera without the need to reverse-engineer these transforms.
 Also, it would be great to have vendor-provided beautifiers to be able to re-apply them to keep the original look.

-Today we can see some steps being taken in that direction.
-For instance, Blackmagic Design provides (since BRAW SDK Beta 3) an option to disable Gammut compresstion in BRAW SDK.
-BRAW format stores footage very close to sensor data and apply Beautifier on the unpacking stage.
-Since version Beta 3, it is possible to disable that step and get footage without Beautifier applied.
+Today we can see some steps being taken in this direction.
+For instance, Blackmagic Design provides (since BRAW SDK Beta 3) an option to disable Gamut compresstion in BRAW SDK.
+BRAW format stores footage very close to sensor data and applies the Beautifier on the unpacking stage.
+Since version Beta 3, it is possible to disable this step and get footage without Beautifier applied.
 See [BlackmagicRAW-SDK.pdf](https://documents.blackmagicdesign.com/DeveloperManuals/BlackmagicRAW-SDK.pdf) page 24.
 However, this does not help yet to get unbeautified video via HDMI/SDI outputs, required for virtual production.
 Moreover, to keep original color grading of the camera, we need a way to re-apply the Beautifier after all the virtual production operations are done, which is still not possible.

 ## Dear color management system developers